Grizzly Tales for Gruesome Kids (book): The Wooden Hill

 Five-year-old Jack is bored and restless.
-He wanted his mother to read him a bedtime story but she is too busy with a magazine crossword puzzle.
+He wants his mother to read him a bedtime story but she is too busy with a magazine crossword puzzle.
 After he annoys her to get her attention, his mother tells him to get a book from upstairs but Jack refuses, fidgeting around her.
-His mother orders him to go and puts him outside of the room; Jack had a fear of the dark and his imagination turned spooky: silhouettes of moths in the street lamp lights reminded him of bats and the staircase handrail looked like a ribcage.
-He began to wonder whether the bogeyman was actually more plausible than he originally thought as he tried the stairs.
-He hears a low rumble and a creak, and runs as fast as he can to his parents' bedroom, slamming the door behind him in case a troll was trying to chase him.
+His mother orders him to go and puts him outside of the room; Jack has fear of the dark and his imagination turns spooky: silhouettes of moths in the street lamp lights remind him of bats and the staircase handrail looks like a ribcage.
+He begins to wonder whether the bogeyman is actually more plausible than he originally thought as he tries the stairs.
+He hears a low rumble and a creak, and runs as fast as he can to his parents' bedroom, slamming the door behind him in case a troll is trying to chase him.
 He soon rushes back onto the landing when he mistakes a flowing curtain as a ghost.
-The bogeyman's domain was the bathroom, which was next to the other staircase that led to his bedroom on the second floor.
-Jack crawled past the door so that the bogeyman could not spot him through the keyhole and tried to ignore the dripping sound inside (the bogeyman was notoriously gooey).
-When he got up to the second landing, he remembered the fire monster, who loved to torment him every night by whimpering and scratching the door.
+The bogeyman's domain is the bathroom, which is next to the other staircase that led to his bedroom on the second floor.
+Jack crawls past the door so that the bogeyman cannot spot him through the keyhole and tries to ignore the dripping sound inside (the bogeyman is notoriously gooey).
+When he gets up to the second landing, he remembers the fire monster, who loves to torment him every night by whimpering and scratching the door.
 He sees it lying outside his bedroom and jumps at it, grabbing the cat by its fur; the panicked cat frees from his grip and runs away.
-Jack returns to the living room as fast as he could with the bedtime story in hand.
-His mother scoffs that she knew he was overreacting and takes the copy of Dracula as he squeezes himself next to her.
+Jack returns to the living room as fast as he can with the bedtime story in hand.
+His mother scoffs that she knows he is overreacting and takes the copy of Dracula as he squeezes himself next to her.